burrt/compsci-docs/_v1/solid-principles.md

 > Derived classes **must** be substitutable for their base classes.

-A class should be able to use any derived class instead of a parent class and have it behave in the same manner without modifiation.
+A class should be able to use any derived class instead of a parent class and have it behave in the same manner without modification.

 ## Interface Segregation Principle